gene-git/wg_tool/README.md

 Handles key creation whenever needed, such as adding user/profile or doing key rollover.

+Key features:

+ - simplifies wireguard administration. ( server and users )
+ - guarantees server and user configs remain synchronized.
+ - handles key creation when needed
+ - users can have multiple profiles (bob:laptop bob:phone etc)
+ - users and/or profiles can be marked active/inactive
+ - takes output of 'wg show' and shows connections by user/profile name.
+   (This one solves a minor annoyance for me)
+ - can import existing user/profiles

 Wireguard server and user configs share several common variables, such as public keys, hostname and listening ports, and therefore it's crucial they are consistent.